Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 that we started pay per click,

 because we were certainly aware of it.
-And

-And not a long period of time
+and not a long period of time,

-maybe a couple of months.
+maybe a couple of months,

-We realized the economics of paper
+we realized the economics of pay per click

-were so much better than, than catalog
+were so much better than then

-mailings,
+catalog mailings,

-printing, mailing postage,
+printing, writing, the postage,

 the response rates, the lack of control.